How AI Can Help Fix One-Sided ERP Contracts: New Video from Engleman Associates

 Based on our extensive experience with over 1,000 ERP projects since 1996, the video highlights the mismatch between the RFP’s structured approach and the complex, nuanced nature of ERP decision-making.
 It explores four critical areas—functionality, cost, commercial terms, and implementation services—where RFPs fall short due to vague requirements, opaque pricing models, and the need for direct, strategic engagement with vendors.
 The video emphasizes that achieving optimal ERP selection, cost control, and durable terms requires hands-on, targeted interactions with sellers, which an RFP cannot practically facilitate.

-Watch the embedded video to gain valuable insights into avoiding common ERP selection pitfalls.
 For additional resources, check the links in the video description and explore our full collection of ERP-focused content.
 Please like and subscribe to our YouTube channel for ongoing expert guidance.

 RFP Approach Fails for ERP Selection